sacek940mw/Game_P/README.md

 # Licensse
-Sirectory are licensed as CC0 1.0 Universal.
+Directory are licensed as CC0 1.0 Universal.